loosolab/biodaten23-24-scATAC-clustering/wp2/Task.md

 ## 3. Evaluate
 - Ontology labels were used as reference data to evaluate the accuracy of the annotation produced by the MarkerRepo
-- Homology-based annotation: Evaluate the effects on the annotation when using translated human markers vs. using human markers
+- Homology-based annotation: evaluate the effects on the annotation when using translated human markers vs. using human markers
+- Automate the annotation process as much as possible (the functions are described in detail in codes section)